Trends in Medical Engineering 1

 Learning and Teaching Methods

-In the tutorial the students are supported in their work with scientific literature and in preparing the PowerPoint presentation.
+In the exercise the students are supported in their work with scientific literature and in preparing the PowerPoint presentation.
 Additionally, a feedback session takes place after the presentation.

-Students should learn, for example, how to prepare a scientific presentation on the state of the art in the subject dealt with, taking into account the contents of the publications, to critically assess the scientific value of the publications, and to acquire medical technology knowledge.
+Students are expected to extract technical and scientific knowledge from the lecturers’ and guest experts’ presentations.
+Students should also learn how to prepare a scientific presentation on the state of the art in the subjects dealt with, taking into account the contents of the publications, to critically assess the scientific value of the publications and to acquire additional medical technology knowledge.

 Description of exams and course work

-1. Presentation: The student presents a selected topic to his fellow students based on current literature.
+1. Presentation: The student presents a selected topic to their fellow students based on current literature (10 min).
 In addition to the understanding of the topic, the students’ ability to present the knowledge didactically in a good way and to make their own assessments is also examined.
 The grading of the presentation will be based on the presentation style, the didactic quality of the presentation and the slide design.

-2. Written exam: In a written exam (duration: 60 min) the understanding of the gained technical knowledge is checked.
-In addition, it is examined to what extent students are able to apply the acquired knowledge to solve new problems and to use it for the analysis and evaluation of medical technology problems.
+2. Written exam: In a written exam (duration: 60 min) the understanding of the gained technical knowledge of cutting-edge medical technology is checked.
 No aids are permitted for the exam.